Karttika-The "Sale of the Year"

 And, considering that Yamaraja is the universal superintendent in charge of meting out punishment to those who transgress karmic law, it's easy to appreciate the significance of the following benediction:

 "For a devotee who worships Lord Vishnu with offerings of malati flowers in the month of Kārttika, Yamaraja orders the removal of all his sinful reactions from the account book."
-(7.90-92)
+(Hari-bhakti-vilasa, 7.90-92)

 Not bad.
 And the list goes on.
 Whatever you offer--tulasi, malati, ghee lamps, time, energy, attention--takes on greater significance this month.

-Kārttika could be thought of as the ultimate "buy one, get a-whole-lot-more free" sale, or the equivalent of a "super, multi-triple word score" in the game of Scrabble.
+Kārttika could be thought of as the ultimate "buy one, get a-whole-lot-more free" sale, (or the equivalent of a "super, multi-triple word score" for those familiar with the game of Scrabble.
 For a limited time only, whoever is lucky (or greedy, or intelligent) enough to do some service for Krishna during this special month gets a uniquely huge return on their investment.
 The ultimate return: one becomes more Krishna conscious.

 It was during Kārttika that Krishna allowed Himself to be bound with ropes by His mother, Yasoda.
 Out of loving anger at her transcendentally naughty Child, she tied him —dama— around the abdomen—udara—with ropes.
 Thus the month of Kārttika is also known as the month of Damodara, "He Who was bound around the abdomen".